 You can think of these crossbars as the ultimate processor-in-memory devices, where a current pulse passes through a resistor to perform a multiply/add in a matrix-vector multiply.
 The crossbar stores a matrix of weights; setting a resistor to a new value is the equivalent to settng the value of a single matrix element in a traditional numeric algorithm.

-Here is a paper where we model the effects in analog devices of noise, non-linear responses, and device-to-device or cycle-to-cycle variabilities to see how they effect the effectiveness of an simple neural-net backpropagation algorithm:
+This is a paper where we simulate crossbars built of analog resistive memory devices to model the effects of noise, non-linear responses, and device-to-device or cycle-to-cycle variabilities and see how they effect the effectiveness of an simple neural-net backpropagation algorithm:

 Resistive Memory Device Requirements for a Neural Algorithm Accelerator, S. Agarwal, S. J. Plimpton, D. R. Hughart, A. H. Hsia, I. Richter, J. A. Cox, C. D. James, M. J. Marinella, IEEE International Joint Conf on Neural Networks (IJCNN 2016), Vancouver, Canada, Jul 2016. (abstract)

 Sandia has a cluster-computing effort to build and use a series of large-scale cluster supercomputers with off-the-shelf commodity parts.
-Collectively these machines are called CPlant, which is meant to invoke images of a factory (producing computational cycles) and of a living/growing heterogeneous entity.
-Full details on the CPlant design, hardware, and system software are given on the CPlant home page.
-Sandia also has a traditional massively parallel machine with 9000 Intel Pentiums called the Intel Tflops (ASCI Red), which has been a production MPP platform for us the last few years.
+Collectively these machines were called CPlant, which is meant to invoke images of a factory (producing computational cycles) and of a living/growing heterogeneous entity.

 I'm just a CPlant user, so here are the salient features of the machine as compared to Tflops from an application point-of-view.
 These numbers and all the timing results below are for the "alaska" version of CPlant which has about 300 500-MHz DEC Alpha processors connected by Myrinet switches.
 A newer version "siberia" with more processors and a richer interconnect topology is just coming on-line (summer 2000).